tardate/LittleArduinoProjects/playground/ATmegaSerialProgrammer/README.md

 * Communications to the main microcontroller (e.g. ATMEGA328P) are serial over the RX/TX pins,
 * The Arduino comes pre-installed with a bootloader on the microcontroller chip that knows how to support a serial programming mode
 * When uploading a sketch:
-  - serial RTS (aka DTR) is used to toggle the reset pin and activate the bootloader programming mode
+  - serial DTR is used to toggle the reset pin and activate the bootloader programming mode
   - programming is accepted over the serial RX/TX pins
   - chip is reset into run mode (now with a new program)